mtsang9578/GraphicMazeSearch/README.md

 # MazeSearch
 A Java program that uses a recursive algorithm to traverse and solve a randomly generated maze
 ## Generation
-A recursive algorithm is used to randomly open up cells in an array of 1s and 0s.
-This creates the basis for the maze
+An algorithm randomly open up cells in a checkered array of 1s and 0s to create a basis for the maze.
 ## Solving
-Uses a stack to keep track of the path until the program has reached the end of the maze
+The program attempts different routes, backtracking when it hits a dead end, while using a stack to keep track of its current path.
+It continues to recursively traverse the maze until it has reached the exit.
+Upon completion, the program wipes the old maze and generates a new one.
 ## Demonstration
 ![image](MazeSearch.gif)